PaPa31/hm/blog/2021-11-06/fix-bug-in-any-vscode-extension.md

 :::tip

 If you can't rebuild an extension on Windows, try doing the same on Linux (you can rebuild an extension on Linux and use it later on Windows).
 In my case, it was so.
-Until I installed the latest stable version of node using [nvs](https://papa31.github.io/hm/blog/2021/09/19/nvs-one-node-version-per-terminal-in-windows) on my Windows machine.
+Until I installed the latest stable version of node using <a href="/blog/2021/09/19/nvs-one-node-version-per-terminal-in-windows">nvs</a> on my Windows machine.

 :::